google-research-datasets/QED/README.md

 Predicate entailment and referential equality are relations which must hold in order for a sentence to answer an question.
 Consider if in the selected sentence above, the grammatical subject were not "Howl's Moving Castle", but something else.
 Then referential equality would be broken, and the sentence wouldn't provide a sound answer to the question.
 Similarly, if the predicate in the sentence did not mention the word "written" but rather mentioned the word "produced," then again answerhood wouldn't hold.

 The annotation definition of QED gives careful treatment to bridging -- a significant but oft-ignored form of reference.
 In the following example, the question reference "the first game of the 2017 world series" is a bridged argument of the selected sentence.
-That is, it is not explicitly manifest within the sentence, but nevertheless is a necessary semantic argument for interpreting the meaning of the sentence.
+That is, it is not explicitly manifest within the sentence, but nevertheless is a necessary semantic argument for interpreting its meaning.

 <img src="images/bridging-example.png" width="900"/>